AbdulMajeed09398/HVC-Aug/README.md

 # HVC-Aug
-This repository encloses some general functions implementation used in the Efficient Data Augmentation for Machine Learning Classifiers Using Horizontal and Vertical Contractions
+This repository encloses implementation codes/function used in the Efficient Data Augmentation for Machine Learning Classifiers Using Horizontal and Vertical Contractions

 **Dataset used in Experimentation**